 Next on our stroll came the private members Lansdowne Club.
 In the 1920s it was known as Lansdowne House and rented by the famous shopkeeper Harry Gordon Selfridge.
 He rented the property for a phenomenal £5,000.
 The secrets those walls hold with the numerous extravagant parties with London’s élite held there.

 Many of Mayfair’s beautiful luxury hotels exhibit the Art Deco characteristics like Claridges and The Beaumont.

 For 1,250 of the Queen’s English pounds you can also stay in the famous Antony Gormley room, a unique suite in The Beaumont Hotel which occupies the interior of a giant semi-abstract sculpture.

 We ended the tour in a secret garden just off Oxford Street.
-Brown Hart Gardens is a tranquil space where you can escape the hustle and bustle of the busy shopping thoroughfare.
-I can’t believe I didn’t know about this place!
+Brown Hart Gardens is a tranquil space so close to the hustle and bustle of the busy shopping thoroughfare.
+I can’t believe I didn’t know about this place.

 More than ready for refreshments, we headed to The Dorchester to indulge in their floral afternoon tea.

 Seated in the elegant and ornate Promenade, it’s the perfect choice to enjoy a classic British treat.
 With a magnum of Laurent-Perrier brut champagne popped, we began our Dorchester afternoon tea extravaganza.

 I opted for the traditional Dorchester Afternoon Blend.
 There were a variety of blends on offer plus some really interesting floral combinations.

 We were soon tucking into a selection of finger sandwiches all made with artisan bread.
 The gold star on my vegetarian plate went to the free-range egg, Isle of Mull Cheddar and English watercress on malted grain bread.
 The runner-up was the baby cucumber and truffle cream on white bread.